Finding it tough to get car finance on your own? You might be eligible for a guarantor loan!

 If you keep up with the repayments, it can help to rebuild your credit score too.

-In most cases, yes, the guarantor needs to be a homeowner.
-However, in certain circumstances we can consider tenants who have been at same address for many years and who have an excellent credit history.
+It depends on the lender.
+Some lenders will require a guarantor to be a homeowner while others may consider renters who have been at the same address for many years and have an excellent credit history.

 * The UK's number one online car finance broker by unique users to the website.
 Based on Hitwise data – 1,746,657 to CarFinance 247 vs. 666,020 for nearest competitor.
 January to December 2019.

 96% of our customers recommend us: † Based on feedback left on independent review site Reviewcentre.
 May 2019.

 CarFinance 247 is a trading name of CarFinance 247 Limited, a credit broker and insurance intermediary, and 247 Money Group Limited (247 Money), a lender.
 Both companies are part of the 247 group of companies.

 CarFinance 247 is authorised and regulated by the Financial Conduct Authority under reference number: 653019.
 Registered office: Universal Square, Devonshire Street North, Manchester, M12 6JH.
 Registered in England.
 Company registration no. 06035525.
 Data Protection Registration Number Z1897658.

 247 Money is authorised and regulated by the Financial Conduct Authority.
 Registered office: Universal Square, Devonshire Street North, Manchester, M12 6JH.
 Registered in England.
 Company registration no. 10989530.
 Data Protection Registration Number ZA456831.